SAP/cf-nodejs-logging-support/docs/configuration/fields.md

 ---

 # Configuration of logging fields

 You can write a configuration file to add new fields or override the behaviour of already existing ones.
-If a field name already exist in your configuration, this will override the previous configuration field.
+If a field name already exist in your configuration, this will override the previous field´s configuration.

 ## Write a JSON file and declare fields configuration

 Make sure to declare the configuration of your fields as a list in the property "fields".

 Example:

 ```ts
 {
     "fields": [